Jucian0/redux-infinity-state/README.en.md

 ##### No need to declare action type list

-As mentioned above the actions are generated automatically with yours types.
+As mentioned above the actions are generated automatically with your types.

-Just needing to declare a name for the state context being managed.
+Its only needed to declare a name for the state context being managed.

 ###### Example